Golrokh Ebrahimi Iraee

 Freedom Now brought international attention to Iraee’s case preparing a report for the Human Rights Council prior to Iran’s universal periodic review.

 On April 8, 2019, Iraee was released from prison after posting bail.
-Despite her release, she was charged with additional crimes for her activism in prison and re-arrested in November 2019 to serve a two-year prison sentence
+Despite her release, she was charged with additional crimes for her activism in prison and re-arrested in November 2019 to serve a two-year prison sentence.
+She was released again on May 9, 2022, and then arrested again on September 26, 2022.

 Related News Posts